NayeemJohnY/book-api-rest-assured-test-automation/README.md

 - **Node.js Book API**: RESTful API for books (CRUD, search, pagination, auth, rate limiting)
 - **Java Test Suite**: TestNG + RestAssured for automated API tests (Create, Get, Update, Delete)
+- **Test Groups**: Organized test execution with **smoke**, **regression**, and **negative** test groups for targeted testing strategies
+- **Parallel Execution**: Support for parallel test execution to reduce overall test execution time and improve CI/CD pipeline efficiency
 - **Retry Logic (retryRequest)**: Automatically retries API requests in configuration tests if a 429 (Too Many Requests) response is received, waiting for the server's `Retry-After` header or a default interval, up to a configurable max retry count.
 - **RetryAnalyzer**: TestNG retry analyzer that re-runs failed tests (specifically for HTTP 429) up to a set number of times, with logging and Allure step reporting for each retry attempt.
 - **Logger & Custom Logging**: Uses Log4j2 for detailed logging of test execution, including a custom RestAssured filter (`RestAssuredLogFilter`) that logs HTTP requests and responses for every API call, and attaches status codes and retry info to TestNG results for better traceability.
-- **Allure Reporting**: Beautiful, interactive test reports with step-by-step details and retry history.
+- **Allure Reporting**: Comprehensive test reporting with Allure framework, providing detailed insights into test execution and results
-- **CI/CD Ready:** Includes a GitHub Actions workflow for automated test execution and reporting.
+- **CI/CD Ready**: GitHub Actions workflow for automated test execution and reporting
+- **Test Results Recording**: Automated capture and tracking of test execution metrics with detailed reporting

 ---